 - Collects data from corresponding data provider(s) to calculate the Accuracy in Use and MAE in Use.

 - Sends the notifications to the NWDAF(MTLF) and consumer to inform the Accuracy in Use or MAE in Use has decreased.

+- Sends data (input data, prediction and its corresponding ground truth data) to the MTLF or ADRF.

 NWDAF(MTLF):

 - Receives the notification that the Accuracy in Use or MAE in Use has decreased from NWDAF(AnLF) and re-trains the AI/ML Model.

+- Receives data from the AnLF to calculate Accuracy/MAE in Use, which are notified to NWDAF(AnLF).

 NWDAF service Consumer: